Figuring out the value of your home is an art.

 Now it’s time to compare it to the market.

 Most likely you’re not going to find the exact model that recently sold.
-So you’re going to look for SIMILAR year and size mobiles that have SOLD, THAN look at homes that are currently listed (called “Active”).
+So you’re going to look for SIMILAR year and size mobiles that have SOLD, THEN look at homes that are currently listed (called “Active”).

 Three online sources to look at (We are going to mainly look at “sold” homes.
 But, “active” listings are going to tell is where the market is headed and what you are going to be competing with):

-- Pros of the MLS: You get to see pictures of mobiles to have better idea of type and condition.
+- Pros of the MLS: You get to see pictures of mobiles to have better perception of type and condition.
 You get a lot of detail like how long it took for the home to sell.

 - Cons of the MLS: sometimes there are very few mobile homes listed.
 You also need to have access through a licensed Real Estate Broker.

 Santiago Financials records the sales in almost every park in California.
-So, the comparable sales report will give you a list of the homes that sold in any specific park with the price, size, and year of the home.
+So, the comparable sales report will give you a record of the homes that sold in any specific park with the price, size, and year of the home.